Skip to main content

 4

-• Heat a drizzle of oil in same pot over medium-high heat.
-Add diced onion and carrot; cook, stirring occasionally, until browned and slightly softened, 3-4 minutes. • Add remaining garlic and remaining Italian Seasoning; cook until fragrant, 30 seconds. • Stir in stock concentrates, 3½ cups water (6 cups for 4 servings), and a big pinch of salt.
+• Return same pot to medium-high heat.
+Add a drizzle of olive oil, diced onion, and carrot; cook, stirring occasionally, until browned and slightly softened, 3-4 minutes. • Add remaining garlic and Italian Seasoning; cook until fragrant, 30 seconds. • Stir in stock concentrates, 3½ cups water (6 cups for 4 servings), and a big pinch of salt.
 Bring to a simmer.

 5

-• Meanwhile, remove and discard any large stems from half the kale (all for 4 servings); chop into bite- size pieces. • Add the chopped kale and half the couscous (all for 4) to pot.
-Cook until couscous and carrot are tender and kale is softened, 8-10 minutes. • In the last 2-3 minutes of cooking, return meatballs to pot and cook until cooked through.
+• Meanwhile, remove and discard any large stems from kale; chop or cut any large pieces if necessary. • Add half the kale and half the couscous (all the kale and couscous for 4 servings) to pot.
+Cook until couscous and carrot are tender and kale has softened, 8-10 minutes. • In the last 2-3 minutes of cooking, return meatballs to pot and cook until cooked through.
 Taste and season generously with salt and pepper.

 6